Emergent non-Hermitian localization phenomena in the synthetic space of zero-dimensional bosonic systems: Theory

 The anti-$\cal PT$-symmetric nature of the system is reflected in the time dynamics of the $N$th order moments $\boldsymbol{A}=\left(\langle\hat a_1^{N}\hat a_2^0\rangle,\langle\hat a_1^{N-1}\hat a_2\rangle,\dots,\langle\hat a_1^{0}\hat a_2^N\rangle\right)^T$, which is governed by the corresponding evolution matrix $M$.
 One has $i\partial_t\boldsymbol{A} =i M \boldsymbol{A} $ [the $N$th order field moments are a closed space under the action of \eqref{Eq:Lindblad1}] and $\{iM,{\cal PT}\}=0$, where curled brackets denote anticommutator (see Appendix~\ref{AA} and Refs.~\cite{Arkhipov2019b,Arkhipov2021a}).
 Note the latter condition implies that the matrix $M$ commutes with $\cal PT$ operator, i.e., it is $\cal PT$ invariant.

-Remarkably, the dynamics of $\boldsymbol{A}$ can be ``quantized'', and the evolution matrix $M$ describes the equation of motion of one particle in a non-Hermitian Hubbard model of a 1D chain with $(N+1)$ sites \cite{Prosen2010Quantization}.
+Remarkably, the dynamics of $\boldsymbol{A}$ can be ``quantized'', and the evolution matrix $M$ describes the equation of motion of one particle in a non-Hermitian 1D chain with $(N+1)$ sites \cite{Prosen2010Quantization}.
 In other words, the synthetic space of the dimer higher-order field moments is equivalent to the NHH $\hat H_{1\rm D}$ of a 1D chain [c.f. \figref{fig1}(c,d)], and reads (see Appendix~\ref{AA}):

 where $\hat c_j^{\dagger}(\hat c_j)$ is the creation (annihilation) operator at site $j$, the onsite energy $\mu_j=-i(N-2j)\Delta$, and position-dependent right and left couplings are $\gamma^{\rm R}_j=-(N-j)\gamma$ and $\gamma^{\rm L}_j=-j\gamma$, $j=0,\dots,N$, respectively.
 This 1D NHH is invariant under parity-time transformations.
 In its matrix form, $\hat H_{1\rm D}$ in \eqref{H} is a tridiagonal Sylvester matrix~\cite{Hu2021}.
 Moreover, $\hat{H}_{1D}$ is also characterized by chiral symmetry.
 Chirality is characterized by a unitary operator $\chi$ such that ${\chi}\hat H_{1\rm D}{\chi}^{\dagger}=-\hat H_{1\rm D}$, and ${\chi}{\chi}^{\dagger}={\chi}^{\dagger}{\chi}={\chi}^2=1$ \cite{Chiu2016,Kawabata2019,Bergholtz2021} (see Appendix~\ref{AA} for the explicit form of $\chi$).